haaazelii/BENG183/Intro_to_HMMER.md

   <img src="profile_hmm.png" alt="Profile HMM structure" style="width:70%; height:auto;">
 </figure>

 *Figure 1.
 Example Profile HMM structure.
-Image source: European Bioinformatics Institute (EMBL-EBI), Pfam Training Course.*
+Image source: European Bioinformatics Institute (EMBL-EBI), Pfam Training Course [3].*

 #### States
-The profile HMM is centered around the linear set of **match (M) states**, in between the beginning (B) state and the end (E) state.
+The profile HMM is centered around the linear set of **match (M) states**[4], in between the beginning (B) state and the end (E) state.
 Each match state corresponds to a ***conserved*** MSA column, where most sequences contain a valid residue at that position, in contrast to a ***gappy*** column.
 Upon visiting the state, it will emit one residue from the set of characters (20 amino acids for proteins and nucleotides for DNA/RNA sequences).
 The **emission probability** is calculated from the residue frequency distribution within the MSA column it represents.

 Additional states are used to account for gaps in the MSA.
 Each **deletion (D) state** is connected across a match state, and allows skipping the bounded match state and emits a "-" instead of a valid residue.
 It accounts for gaps ***within*** conserved MSA columns, as illustrated by the red arrow in the diagram. **Insertion (I) state** accounts for gaps of variable length, and represents the extra residues ***between*** conserved MSA columns (indicated by the blue arrow).